aniqatc/playground/docs/widgets/01-about.md

 A card detailing the purpose of the overall webpage along with a smooth animation displaying the different logos of the technologies used.

 <a href="https://playground.aniqa.dev/"><img src="/docs/screenshots/widget-01_v1.png"></a>

+## Purpose

+To showcase the core programming technologies used in building this webpage, which include:

+- HTML5
+- Tailwind
+- Sass
+- JavaScript
+- Webpack
+- Node
+- Express
+- MongoDB
+- Mongoose
+- Vercel
+- Heroku

+## Features

+- SVG brand icons styled with gradients
+- Adaptive to light and dark themes
+- Animated rows that move on the X-axis with a faded edge